Canada–United Kingdom relations: Financial aid

 The first of 145 X-Dominion 2-8-2 locomotives built at the Montreal Locomotive Works, for shipment to India.

 The Billion Dollar Gift and Mutual Aid were two large programs to help finance the British war effort.
 They were similar to the American Lend Lease program.

 Due to its expenditure on war materiel, Britain lacked gold reserves and US dollars, to pay for existing and future orders with Canadian industry.
-At the same time, following expansion, Canadian industry was dependent on British contracts and before the war had had a positive balance of trade with the UK but with the establishment of Lend-Lease the UK placed future orders with the US.
-The Billion Dollar Gift was given in January 1942, coupled with a C$700 million non-interest bearing loan, both anticipated to last just over a year.
+At the same time, following expansion, the Canadian industry was dependent on British contracts and before the war had had a positive balance of trade with the UK, but with the establishment of Lend-Lease, the UK placed future orders with the US.
+The Billion Dollar Gift was given in January 1942, coupled with a C$700 million non-interest-bearing loan, both anticipated to last just over a year.
 It did not last until the end of 1942.
-It was replaced in May 1943 with the "War Appropriation (United Nations Mutual Aid) Act, 1943" which provided for aid to the UK and the other Allies and lasted until the end of the war.
+It was replaced in May 1943 with the "War Appropriation (United Nations Mutual Aid) Act, 1943", which provided for aid to the UK and the other Allies and lasted until the end of the war.
 The magnitude of these contributions made them one of Canada's greatest contributions to the war effort.
 The two grants totaled over C$3 billion.

 Moreover, the Billion Dollar Gift triggered a strong unpopular reaction amongst Canadians, which was demonstrated particularly in Quebec.
 The rate at which the money was used was a key reason in creating this unpopular view, as well as the lack of funding that was provided to the other nations in the Commonwealth.
 The aftermath of the Gift led Canada's future funding to assist the Allies with an alternative approach; one that focused on loaning material goods instead of money.
 A further consequence led to a change in the British Commonwealth Air Training Plan and this enabled another Canadian loan of just over $1 billion for Britain, Canada, Australia and New Zealand to share.